 When it comes to American earthquakes, everyone’s understandably worried about the “big one” – a catastrophically energetic slip on the San Andreas Fault, several sections of which haven’t moved for centuries.
-However, as revealed by a new Nature Geoscience study, there’s a chance we’ve all been focused on the wrong place.
+However, as a new Nature Geoscience study reminds us, many in the general public may be focused on the wrong place.

 A team led by the University of Texas Institute for Geophysics (UTIG) have been poking around the Cascadia Subduction Zone (CSZ), which runs from northern California all the way up to Vancouver.
 It’s 1,000 kilometers (621 miles) long, and features the Juan de Fuca tectonic plate slipping under the North American plate at a strange angle.

 A careful peek at the CSZ’s geological record has suggested that it’s not only primed to rupture again sooner rather than later, but it’s also more likely to generate another “big one” than many previously suspected.
 There's no sign than anything is imminent, but this nevertheless highlights that it’s not just California that’s at risk of a devastating earthquake – it’s the entire western seaboard.

 The CSZ, as aforementioned, is a subduction zone, and the world’s most powerful earthquakes are always generated along them.
 Any major movement after a period of friction along the CSZ would primarily affect Oregon and Washington State, home to a combined 11.4 million people.

 The danger of the next “big one” occurring here has always been on the minds of the United States Geological Survey (USGS), who are acutely aware that a 9.0M megathrust quake could devastate cities like Seattle and Vancouver.